 Hundreds of parents across Hull, East Yorkshire, North Yorkshire, North Lincolnshire, North East Lincolnshire and York receive help and support for perinatal mental health issues each year.
-Read Severine's and Nicola's stories and watch our videos to hear from parents like you, as they share their experiences about the help they received from the perinatal mental health teams.
+Read Nicola's story below, she has shared her experience about the help she received from the perinatal mental health team.

 Nicola's story